 Last updated : Tuesday, 26 September 2023

-Each division consists of 12 teams, who play each other twice, once at home and once away.
-The top two teams in each division at the end of the season are promoted to the next higher division, while the bottom two teams in each division are relegated to the next lower division.
+The top two teams in each division at the end of the season are promoted to the next division, while the bottom two teams are relegated to the previous division.

 The MJPL also has a cup competition for each age group.
 The cup winners qualify for the FA Youth Cup.

 The MJPL follows the FA's Laws of the Game.
 However, there are some additional rules that apply to the league, such as: